CeibaWeb/jukung/README.md

 # Jukung Statamic Generator

 This project is developed to give a head-start on building Statamic site the Ceiba way.
-Basically, it creates a new Statamic site, sets up Laravel Mix, Webpack, and Vue, removes the Statamic default JS scaffolding, and replaces the default theme with your theme name.
+Basically, it creates a new Statamic site, sets up Laravel Mix, Tailwind CSS, Webpack, and Vue, removes the Statamic default JS scaffolding, and replaces the default theme with your theme name.

 ## Usage